-(b) Introduction to Roman epic
+(a) Introduction to Augustan Poetry

 The course aims to explore the language and the poetic technique of the most representative writer of Roman epic poetry: Virgil, Aeneid 8 (the future site of Rome) will form the core of the course.
+In addition students will read a selection of Horace's Odes from Wheelock.